ssprasad-23/GraphQL/README.md

 3. Install Dependencies:
 npm install

-4. Running the Server:
+4. Running the Server: node index.js
-To start the server, run: npm start

 The server will be running at http://localhost:4000

 GameQuery